What is Synthetic Monitoring?

 Web/Application Performance Monitoring

 Synthetic monitoring enables web application developers and operations professionals to better understand web application availability, API performance, and user experience.
 The availability and proper operation of GET, HEAD, PATCH, POST, and PUT methods for various API endpoints can be ensured using HTTP-based synthetic tests.
 The availability of an endpoint and its HTTP response status codes (e.g., ensuring that authentication is working as expected) can be monitored.
-Other metrics such as average time to last byte, size of the response, etc. can also be observed.
+Other metrics such as average time to last byte, size of the response, etc. can also be measured.

-Additionally, synthetic tests can be used to analyze and alert on application/network health and performance metrics such as ping latency, jitter, packet loss, HTTP latency and certificate expiry.
+Additionally, synthetic tests can be used to analyze and alert on application network health and performance metrics such as ping latency, jitter, packet loss, HTTP latency, and certificate expiry.
 Solutions like Kentik also allow automatically running traceroute tests to understand metrics such as the maximum number of hops between various network destinations.

 Page Load Testing